hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 *  <details><summary markdown="span">__contracts__
    </summary>
    _Required.
 Non-sparse array of objects._ <br>
-   Each array element contains information about a contract in the channel.
+   Each array element contains information about a chaincode deployed to the channel.

    > __Note:__ the `contractID` value of __every__ contract in __every__ channel must be unique on the configuration file level!
 If `contractID` is not specified for a contract then its default value is the `id` of the contract.